 Speech Therapy Centres of Canada, Speech Language Pathologists Consultants

-BTR NRIO access Bayshore Therapy & Rehab regulated health care professionals at our Hamilton residence.
+BTR NRIO access Bayshore Therapy & Rehab regulated health care professionals for all sites, in particular our Hamilton residence.

 Caring for Seniors at Home